 In August 1969, the 60s came to a horrific close.
-California was gripped in fear over the murder of Sharon Tate, a few of her friends, and the La Bianca family.
+California was gripped in fear over the murder of Sharon Tate and the La Bianca family.
 The optimism and hope that defined the decade were lost.
-At the center of these events was Charles Manson, a jailbird and conman from Ohio who looked like any other hippy in the LA area.
-But he was so much more.
-Read on for the bloody story of one of the word’s most famous cult leaders.
+At the center of these events was Charles Manson, a jailbird and conman from Ohio who looked like any other hippy in the LA area, but he was much more.
+Read on for the bloody story of one of the world’s most famous cult leaders.

 1. Manson Was Originally Named “No Name Maddox”

 Manson was born November 12, 1934, to a 16-year old prostitute named Kathleen Maddox.
 She did not identify the father or name the child, so he was registered under “no name Maddox.”
-Eventually, she called him Charles, and he got the last name Manson from her short-lived marriage to William Manson.
+Eventually, she called him Charles.
+The last name Manson came from Kathleen’s short-lived marriage to a man named William Manson.

 2. He never met his biological father

 Charles Manson’s father was Colonel Walker Henderson Scott, a farm laborer who claimed to be in the US Army.
 Ironically, Colonel was his first name.
 Once Manson’s mother was pregnant, Scott left on “army business,” and never returned.

 3. His mother possibly traded him for a pitcher of beer

 The story goes that Kathleen Manson took Manson when he was a baby to a bar and struck up a conversation with a waitress.
 The waitress joked that Manson was cute and that she would buy him.
 Kathleen replied, “A pitcher of beer, and he’s yours.”
 Manson was left with the waitress until his uncle tracked him down a few days later and brought him home.

 After Kathleen’s marriage ended, she teamed up with her brother Luther to rob people.
 Kathleen would lure men to Luther, who would assault and rob them.
 In one case, they robbed a man with a ketchup bottle posed as a revolver.